Your Credit Union decided to partner with a Car Buying Service. So…which one?

 Most members buying a car already own one.
 That means they share a common question: “What’s my car worth?”
 And a follow-up is also possible: “Should I sell privately or just trade in?”

-Check to see if the car buying service has a trade-in calculator to help answer these questions.
+Check to see if the car buying service has an easy online trade-in calculator to help answer these questions.

-In addition, ask if the service gives members the ability to get a quote for their car right through the site.
+In addition, ask if the service gives members the ability to get a quote for their car (trade-in or cash offer) right through the site.
 Remember, simplicity is the goal!

 “Show me the Carfax!”
 Knowing the history of a vehicle before buying helps your members and also protects your collateral.
 Most car buying services offer and have links to Carfax where members may purchase a history ($39.95).
 Look for car buying services which offer a free Carfax on all or a significant portion of their used inventory.